Recently I stumbled upon a blog post with this title “Breast Reconstruction Makes Breast Cancer Patients Whole Again After Mastectomy.”

 Breast reconstruction makes breast cancer patients whole again after mastectomy.

 It doesn’t say breast reconstruction might help make you feel better about yourself.
-It doesn’t say it might make you whole again.
-No, it says it will.
-Hmm.
+It doesn’t say it might make you feel whole again.

 I couldn’t get the statement out of my head.
 That’s usually a sign a blog post is percolating.